 The Bridge to Academic Success Program (BTAS) provides support services to students on Academic Warning, Suspension and Probation.
-BTAS Advisors can help you: Understand why you are on academic warning or suspension, answer questions about the appeal process and develop strategies to improve your academic success.
+Advisors can help you: understand why you are on academic warning or suspension, answer questions about the appeal process and develop strategies to improve your academic success.
 Please see "Key Terms" in the righthand column for definitions of Warning, Suspension and Probation.

 Students on Academic/Financial Aid Warning

-Students on academic and/or financial aid warning are strongly encouraged to participate in the Bridge to Academic Success (BTAS) program.
 While on academic warning, it is strongly recommended that a student attend Workshops, and have individual meetings with a counselor/advisor to help the student to identify specific barriers to success and learn about campus resources available to assist them.

 Students on Academic/Financial Aid Suspension